PDLT-University-of-York/test-split-site/docs/assessment/tfs/feedback-marks.md

 # TFS & E:Vision: release feedback & marks
 !!!
 Summary

-    **Administrator guide**: the process for releasing student feedback in Turnitin Feedback Studio (TFS) and marks on E:Vision
+    **Administrator guide**: the process for releasing (or witholding) student feedback in Turnitin Feedback Studio (TFS) and marks on E:Vision

 ## Overview of process